xendit/coding-exercises/Tooling/06. Code Coverage Tools/Readme.md

 	`"./node_modules/.bin/nyc ./node_module/.bin/mocha tests"`
 4. Run `npm run test:unit` and look for the coverage report being printed in your shell.
 You should see that we already have 100% coverage.
+5. Add report generation after each test.
+Update `npm test` to the following:

+    `"npm run test:lint && npm run test:unit && ./node_modules/.bin/nyc report --reporter=html"`
-5. Add a way for us to display HTML reports of our coverage for deeper analysis by adding a new script with key `"report"` and value
+6. Add a way for us to display HTML reports of our coverage for deeper analysis by adding a new script with key `"report"` and value

 	`"./node_modules/.bin/nyc report --reporter=html && ./node_modules/.bin/open-cli coverage/index.html"`
-6. Open the HTML report with `npm run report`
+7. Open the HTML report with `npm run report`
-7. Each time we run our tests, we can simply refresh the HTML page and get an updated view of our coverage
+8. Each time we run our tests, we can simply refresh the HTML page and get an updated view of our coverage

 ### Configuration